David Leisure: Career

 Leisure moved to Los Angeles after graduating.
 His first acting job was a minor role in Airplane!
 (1980) as a Hare Krishna.
 He had been roommates with the star, Robert Hays, in college, but attributed his casting to his willingness to shave his head.
 He was not cast in any more roles for the next several years; this, combined with his first divorce in 1983, led to a brief period of homelessness during which he lived in a Volkswagen van.
 He eventually found work as a commercial pitchman, including a series of commercials for Bell Atlantic.
-Della Femina Travisano & Partners cast him as Joe Isuzu because they believe he could "lie like a pro".
+Della Femina Travisano & Partners cast him as Joe Isuzu because they believed he could "lie like a pro".
 The character made over-the-top claims and obvious lies about Isuzu cars in a series of commercials throughout the 1980s.
 The character's popularity led to a costarring role as Charley Dietz on the television series Empty Nest.
 His Joe Isuzu character was brought back in 1999 and continued through 2001.
 Other roles include Roger Wilkes on the CBS daytime drama The Young and the Restless and, as of July 2010, a recurring role as Salem District Attorney Charles Woods on Days of Our Lives.